HolyGhost71/HungerGamesSim/README.md

 - Variable probabilites that can be edited by the user

 To be added:

 - Arena events
 - Feasts
 - Teammates tracked over time

 ## Usage

 To use, add names and genders to the players.txt file in the format:

-John, M, Jane, F, James, M, Joe, T etc.
+- John, M, Jane, F, James, M, Joe, T etc.

-Support for male, female and non binary pronouns
+  Doing this incorrectly will cause the program to crash

-Can edit the event_pools.py file to change the probabilities of different events happening throughout the game.
+You can edit the event_pools.py file to change the probabilities of different events happening throughout the game.
 They must total to 1.

+When this is configured simply run main.py and read the story created for you